gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 helm install stable/concourse
 ```

-2. Defining Helm as a dependency to our chart, so that it can be installed by simply installing our chart.
+2. Defining concourse helm chart as a dependency to our chart, so that it can be installed by simply installing our chart.

-The latter approach is what we will go for, as the point of using all this is so that it is reproducible and configurable.
+The latter approach is what we will go for, as the point of using all this is so that it is reproducible.

 Helm dependencies are defined in a file `requirements.yaml`.
 In this case, we will need concourse so create a file in the root to the tools directory called `requirements.yaml` and add the following.
 {{< highlight go "linenos=table" >}}